 What is a cash flow budget?
+How is it defined?

 Your business needs consistent cash flow to maintain operations.
 Learn how to build a cash flow budget PDF to help you monitor your business’s financial health.